 Yes, while you’re backpacking and especially while thru hiking you are going to be abusing your feet.
 So you definitely don’t need to pour salt in the wounds by wearing the improper footwear.
 Check if your shoes don’t fit properly or they don’t work well with your feet.

-‘Well how do I know if it’s gonna work properly, if it works well with my feet’ The best thing that you can do is to try them out before you get out on a backpacking trip.
+‘Well how do I know if it’s gonna work properly, if it works well with my feet’ the best thing that you can do is to try them out before you get out on a backpacking trip.

 But still you’re not gonna have all the same conditions of course.
 In the normal world that you will have out on the trail.

-So you want to make sure that the shoe is big enough because your feet are going to swell when you’re walking downhill, the shoes can can be so tight that your toes are hitting the front of your shoes unless you don’t like keeping your toe nails around.
+So you want to make sure that the shoe is big enough because your feet are going to swell when you’re walking downhill, the shoes can be so tight that your toes are hitting the front of your shoes unless you don’t like keeping your toe nails around.

-The two tests that I recommend doing is, the thumb test So just making sure that when you put your thumb down in front of your big toe, that you have at least a thumbs space between the tip of your big toe and the front of your shoe.
+The two tests that I recommend doing is, the thumb test by just making sure that when you put your thumb down in front of your big toe, that you have at least a thumbs space between the tip of your big toe and the front of your shoe.